sailfishos/sailjail-permissions/README.md

     Type=Application
     Name=MyApplication
     Icon=my-app-icon
-    Exec=/usr/bin/org.foobar.MyApp
+    Exec=harbour-myapp

     [X-Sailjail]
     Permissions=Internet;Pictures
     OrganizationName=org.foobar
     ApplicationName=MyApp

-For Exec line use absolute path to the application binary when it matches the name of the desktop file in _/usr/share/applications_.
+The Exec line should match the name of the desktop file in _/usr/share/applications_.
 If the name does not match, use **/usr/bin/sailjail** to start the application and pass the file name of the desktop file with **-p** option.
-Refer to the application binary with the full path.
+If you are developing an app which is intended for Harbour, you should not use path on the Exec line.
+In other cases, refer to the application binary with the full path.

 To declare permissions and data directories you need to add **X-Sailjail** section to the desktop file.
 This is called _an application profile_.
 Under the **X-Sailjail** section add